rpcinfo(8) — Linux manual page

 service.

-on the specified host.
-Entries are returned for all
+versnum on the specified host.
+Entries are returned for

-transports in the same protocol family as that used to
+all transports in the same protocol family as that used

-given host.
-The table shows statistics for each version of
+the given host.
+The table shows statistics for each

-rpcbind (versions 2, 3 and 4), giving the number of times
+version of rpcbind (versions 2, 3 and 4), giving the

-each procedure was requested and successfully serviced, the
+number of times each procedure was requested and

 -n portnum